numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

     }
   ```
   This will result in a compilation error.
-  However, "*Multiple Inheritance*" can be achieved by implementing multiple interfaces since interface forces the method overriding.
+  However, "*Multiple Inheritance*" can be achieved by implementing multiple interfaces since the interface forces the method overriding.

 **23. Difference between interface and abstract classes**

-  An interface can only contain abstract methods whereas an abstract class can contain abstract and concrete methods.
    All methods in the interface must be public, but in the abstract class, except private, methods can have all other access specifiers.
 An interface can have variables, but they must be public static final.
 An abstract class cannot only have private variables.
 To inherit interface features, classes use the implements keyword.
 But they use the extends keyword for abstract class.
 A class can implement many interfaces but can just extend one abstract class.
+Before Java 8, the Interface could just contain abstract methods, but now, It is possible to add default and static (concrete) methods; the abstract class has always been able to have abstract and concrete methods.

-**24. Explain the use of final keyword**
+**24. Explain the use of the final keyword**

-  Final access modifier can be used for class, method and variables.
-The main advantage of final access modifier is security, no one can modify our classes, variables, and methods.
-The main disadvantage of final access modifier is we cannot implement object oriented programming concepts.
+  The final access modifier can be used for class, method and variables.
+The main advantage of the final access modifier is security, no one can modify our classes, variables, and methods.
+The main disadvantage of the final access modifier is we cannot implement object oriented programming concepts.

   * *Final class*: A final class cannot be extended. inheritance can be prevented by marking a class as final.
-The method of final class can be accessed by composition.
+The method of the final class can be accessed by composition.
 String class is a built-in final class in Java.

   * *Final methods*: Method overriding is one of the important features of Java.
 But there are situations where we may not want to use this feature.
-To prevent a method from being overridden, we use final access modifier for methods.
+To prevent a method from being overridden, we use the final access modifier for methods.

   * *Final variable*: If a variable is declared as final, it behaves like a constant.
 We cannot modify its value. any attempt to modify the final variable will result in a compilation error.

-**25. Composition vs aggregation**
+**25. Composition vs Aggregation**

   Composition, and Aggregation help to build (Has - A - Relationship) between classes and objects.
 But both are not the same in the end.
 Let’s understand with the help of an example.